linyuxuanlin/Wiki_MkDocs/docs/en/使用R语言进行数据分析.md

 [1] 1.000 1.500 1.250 0.875
 ```

-If the number of members to be added in the two vectors is not the same, the result will be downward compatible, i.e., the length of the output variable depends on the longer one:
+If the vectors being added do not have the same number of elements, the result will be of a length equal to the longer vector:

 ```r
 > u = c(10, 20, 30)